-The man was the breadwinner and the woman the feminine ‘happy housewife.’
+The man was the breadwinner and the woman was the feminine ‘happy housewife.’
 Instead of scrimping and saving, women began to spend a lot of money on getting dressed.
 Their appearance was linked to their husband’s success.
-Even if she was not wealthy, looking the part, became an obsessive occupation.
-Radio, TV and magazines reminded women daily of their desire to be beautiful for their husbands.
+Even if she was not wealthy, looking the part became an obsessive occupation.
+Radio, TV, and magazines reminded women daily of their desire to be beautiful for their husbands.

 The New Look

-The full look of the 1950s was mature, glamorous and very put-together.
+The full look of the 1950s was mature, glamorous, and very put-together.
 Dresses, skirts, and undergarments were constricting, but a wide range of new ‘leisure clothes’ allowed people to dress casually at home.
 Women were expected to be impeccably dressed and groomed in public or when their spouse was home, always with coordinating hats, shoes, bags, belts, gloves, and jewelry.
-In privacy, women dressed much simpler, more comfortable.
+In privacy, women dressed much more simply and comfortably.
 Eventually, these casual fashions became public clothing as well.